 I have no qualms about saying, “I know there’s a desk in front of me”.
 The ‘I know’ part seems unnecessary and strangely meaningless, but I feel entitled to it.
 However, if someone asks me, “But do you know there’s a desk in front of you?
 Do you really know it?”, I’ll start to have doubts.
-I’ll think ‘maybe, after all, I’m wrong somehow’. –In short: I know there’s a desk here, but I don’t know it.
+I’ll think, first, ‘um, yes, I really know it!’
+But then I’ll think, ‘well, who knows, I guess there’s a tiny possibility I’m hallucinating or the victim of some massive deception’. –In short: I know there’s a desk here, but I don’t know it.
 The emphasis changes the word’s meaning—even though it remains, on some level, meaningless.

 The reason that absolute certainty is impossible (indeed, inconceivable (hence meaningless)) is that (self-)consciousness can’t help positing an external world (or rather, the externality of the world), i.e., an external truth.
 Because it’s both of itself and of an object—a world—‘opposed’ to it, it’s aware that this object is outside of it, and that it can never have direct, intuitive access to the interior of this object.
 The division between self-consciousness and the world (which is also that between self-consciousness and itself, since it’s aware of two things at once) is what makes negation not only possible but implicit in the nature of consciousness—and this permanent presence of negation, as I wrote earlier, is why we can’t overcome doubt.
 As long as we can imagine an alternative, we can doubt.
 When I ‘naïvely’ affirm a proposition, as in the above example, I’m concentrating on what I’m ‘naïvely’ aware of.
 But when I ask myself whether I truly know I’m right, I’m concentrating—possibly in a confused, half-conscious way—on the dualism between myself and an objective reality.
 I’m concentrating on the possibility (really the reality) of negation.